 Parents often don’t remember to praise their children when they behave well, yet will never forget to tell them when they do not.
 We tend to do the same with our pets.
 We

 ignore them when they are quiet and well behaved and pay them attention only when they behave inappropriately.
-It’s always best to do the reverse and praise and reward a desired behaviour and ignore the unwanted.
+It’s always best to do the reverse and praise and reward the desired behaviour and ignore the unwanted.
 Interrupt dangerous behaviour such as chewing electrical wires.

 How to deal with unwanted behaviour?
 Ignore it

 Dogs, just like humans, are social animals and need interaction with others, so withholding your attention is a very effective passive punishment.
 For example, if your dog jumps up on you, cross your arms, turn your head away and remain absolutely silent until they stop jumping.
 Don’t try to push them away, look at or talk to them.
 They’ll interpret any of the actions on your part as attention, or even play.
 When your pet does finally sit, reward them with your undivided attention and a treat of some kind.